-Interstates, although lifeless, act as lifelines; the gorged arteries of America.
-That’s how roadside places like Crappy Bob’s Minerals and Fossils can stay afloat; people will patronize any kitsch business just to escape the droning of mundane interstate miles for a few precious minutes.
-Be anywhere near historic Route 66 and people will break the doors down to buy your dinosaur turds.
+Interstates, although lifeless, act as lifelines, the gorged arteries of America.
+Us motorists sometimes clog them like bits of cholesterol.
+That’s how roadside places like Crappy Bob’s Minerals and Fossils can stay afloat: us desperate travelers will patronize any kitsch business just to escape the droning of mundane interstate miles for a few precious minutes.

 I speak from experience.
-This is my third American road trip in six years.
-My tired have gobbled up thousands of miles beneath me.
+This is my third American West road trip in six years.
+My tires have gobbled up thousands of miles beneath them.

 I had already seen a little of the American West during our 2008 road trip, but wow, this continent is looking better than ever.
 It’s absolutely gorgeous.

 And big.
 And empty.
 While people stacked sky high in densely populated urban areas are willing to pay $2,000 a month to rent a pantry, an obscene amount of sun-scorched space in this country is occupied by only sagebrush and reptiles.
 You don’t really get a feel for just how much room we have left in America until you attempt something like driving from Kentucky to Las Vegas, then looping back.

 For days, literally millions of acres, there is nothing but Monsanto-slobbered GMO corn in every direction until you finally hit the desert.
 Fences disappear; there’s just simply too much land for anyone to care about staking claims.
 And after some time, the silent windmills slowly turn to feed power-hungry towns.